petercherm/waracle-test/README.md

 ## Functionalities

 - uploading the cat images
-- lisitng the uploaded images
+- lisitng up to 50 of the uploaded images
-- favouriting and unfavouriting the uploaded images
+- favouriting and unfavouriting the uploaded images (supporting up to 10,000 votes)
 - upvoting and downvoting the images

 ## How to run it